 - Three different backup types are available

-Setting up a backup job is very easy with Create Synchronicity, very useful feature that we’ve come across would be pop-ups which appear when you hover over an option giving you explanation of how things are done.
-Even without you shouldn’t have problems setting up your upload, but in case you do, here’s a few pointers on how you can easily create your first backup job with Create Synchronicity.
+Setting up a backup job is very easy with Create Synchronicity, a very useful feature that we’ve come across would be pop-ups which appear when you hover over an option giving you an explanation of how things are done.
+Even without, you shouldn’t have issues setting up your upload, but in case you do, here are a few pointers on how you can easily create your first backup job with Create Synchronicity.